myagoo/Hello-PHP/Readme.md

  - Shipped with an existing project

 # USAGE
-Just create some models, controllers and views then edit the layout and you're (near) done !
+Edit and rename to database.php the core/database.default.php file, create some models, controllers and views then edit the layout and you're (near) done !

 ## Roadmap
  - Comments